sidk2/pysing/README.md

 # pysing

-Code depends on the following libraries:
+Code depends on the following libraries, which can be installed via pip:
 - matplotlib
 - numpy
 - scipy
 - tqdm
 - numba
 - networkx

+`pip install matplotlib scipy numpy tqdm numba networkx`

 To run the code to produce the plots of temperature dependent physics, run the physics.py script.
 To produce the block spin plots, run rg2.py.